 - 4. Initiative to Combat Homelessness.
 Based on concerns raised by its stakeholders, the District seeks to spearhead initiatives to address chronic homelessness and aggressive panhandling.
 One such initiative is securing dedicated recurring funding to help end long term chronic homelessness through fundraising efforts such as "Key to Change" and contributions from Downtown residents and stakeholders.
 Funds raised are intended to allow Milwaukee County to retain a Downtown Homeless Outreach Coordinator and a Downtown Community Prosecutor. - 5.
 Contracting to Extend Activities/Services Outside of the District.
 Given the District's success, various constituencies periodically request the District to extend activities or provide services outside of the District boundaries.
-The District is authorized to contract to extend its activities and/or services outside District boundaries and/or to area residents so long as, by majority vote of the Board, any such contract is deemed to (a) advance the District's objectives and (b) provide activities and/or services on a revenue-neutral basis such that the District avoids incurring any costs not directly benefiting properties within the District.

-C. Proposed Expenditures and Financing Method
+The District is authorized to contract to extend its activities and/or services outside District boundaries and/or to area residents so long as, by majority vote of the Board, any such contract is deemed to (a) advance the District's objectives and (b) provide activities and/or services on a revenue-neutral basis such that the District avoids incurring any costs not directly benefiting properties within the District. - C. Proposed Expenditures and Financing Method

-The 2021 proposed annual operating budget for the District is \$4,224,071. \$4,170,000 will be the amount received from District assessments from properties within the District. \$30,770 is additional income that is anticipated to come from several sources, and \$23,301 is income received in 2020 but to be deployed in 2021.
-See Appendix D. Of these amounts, \$837,682 will finance the Public Service Ambassadors Program, \$1,184,228 will fund the Clean Sweep Ambassadors Program, \$1,824,495 will pay for economic development, marketing, promotions and business retention and recruitment efforts, including retail marketing efforts, and \$377,666 will be reserved for administrative expenses and a contingency (including, without limitation, the salaries of a full-time CEO, an economic development director, a marketing/events coordinator, an environment specialist, an administrative assistant, interns and other District staff, legal fees, insurance costs and office expenses).
+The 2022 proposed annual operating budget for the District is \$4,249,000, \$4,170,000 will be the amount received from District assessments from properties within the District. \$79,000 is additional income that is anticipated to come from several sources.
+See Appendix D. Of these amounts, \$866,673 will finance the Public Service Ambassadors Program, \$1,187,661 will fund the Clean Sweep Ambassadors Program, \$1,804,371 will pay for economic development, marketing, promotions and business retention and recruitment efforts, including retail marketing efforts, and \$390,295 will be reserved for administrative expenses and a contingency (including, without limitation, the salaries of a full-time CEO, an economic development director, a marketing/events/social media coordinator, an environment specialist, an executive assistant, interns and other District staff, legal fees, insurance costs and office expenses).
 In the event that the Board reasonably determines that amounts allocated to any particular program are not needed for that program, unneeded amounts for one program may be used for another program.
-In addition, any funds collected but unspent pursuant to previous years' operating plans and any unanticipated voluntary contributions or other income will be made available in 2021 (for any purpose set forth in this Operating Plan, including without limitation for public information, marketing, promotions and/or economic development efforts).
+In addition, any funds collected but unspent pursuant to previous years' operating plans and any unanticipated voluntary contributions or other income will be made available in 2022 (for any purpose set forth in this Operating Plan, including without limitation for public information, marketing, promotions and/or economic development efforts).
 The Board shall have the authority and responsibility to prioritize expenditures and to revise the budget as necessary to match the funds actually available.